FNGgames/Entitas-Simple-Movement-Unity-Example/README.md

 ### InputSystems (feature)

-The featuree that holds the above two systems will be called "InputSystems":
+The feature that holds the above two systems will be called "InputSystems":

 *InputSystems.cs*
 ```csharp